Connected TV Statistics: Key Trends, Audience Insights, and Advertising Opportunities

 Smart TVs lead device usage, but the CTV ecosystem is diverse.
 Many households use a combination of smart TV operating systems, streaming sticks, gaming consoles, and even connected cable boxes.
 The choice of platform often depends on available content, user interface, and subscription bundles.

-Audiences may have sparked CTV’s growth, but advertiser dollars are driving its momentum.
-The following figures highlight how quickly budgets are shifting, how campaigns perform on the big screen, and why this channel is competing directly with, and in some cases overtaking, traditional television.
+Audiences may have sparked CTV's growth, but advertiser dollars are driving its momentum.
+The following figures highlight how quickly budgets are moving, how campaigns perform on the big screen, and why this channel is competing directly with, and in some cases overtaking, traditional television.

 Growth of CTV advertising spend

 CTV ad spend in the U.S. continues to climb.
-According to IAB, CTV ad spending rose to $23.6 billion in 2024, marking 16% year-over-year growth, and is projected to increase further to $26.6 billion in 2025.
+According to IAB, CTV ad spending rose to $23.6 billion in 2024 (16% year-over-year growth) and reached $26.6 billion in 2025.
+IAB projects it will climb to roughly$29.3 billion in 2026, up another 11%.

 CTV ad performance metrics (CPM, video completion rates, brand lift)